3.150 EXEMPTIONS FROM PLF PARTICIPATION

 (8) any other category which does not constitute the private practice of law in Oregon, or any activity which would be excluded or otherwise not covered by the PLF Primary Coverage Plan.

-(C) OSB members temporarily admitted to perform legal services in Oregon pursuant to OSB Rule for Admission 13.70 may claim an exemption from PLF coverage for any of the reasons set forth above in 3.150(B), or if they do not qualify for any such exemption, but maintaining coverage with an Acceptable Alternative Insurer.
-This exemption, regarding coverage through an Acceptable Alternative Insurer, however, is no longer available after the attorney is admitted as an active member of the OSB.
-Upon being admitted as an active member, the attorney must then purchase the mandatory coverage provided by the PLF.
+(C) OSB licensees temporarily admitted to perform legal services in Oregon pursuant to OSB Rules for Admission may claim an exemption from PLF coverage for any of the reasons set forth above in 3.150(B), or if they do not qualify for any such exemption, but maintaining coverage with an Acceptable Alternative Insurer.
+This exemption, regarding coverage through an Acceptable Alternative Insurer, however, is no longer available after the attorney is admitted as an active OSB licensee.
+Upon being admitted as an active licensee, the attorney must then purchase the mandatory coverage provided by the PLF.

 (D) (1) An “Acceptable Alternative Insurer” is defined as an insurer which meets both of the following qualifications: